mp268501/mp268501.github.io/_posts/2025-03-29-not-moores-law-for-ai-agents.markdown

 There is no new Moore’s Law for AI Agents.

-Here’s why.

-### Intro
+Read on to see why.

+Original tweet that got all of the attention.

 ![Moore's Law for AI Agents](/assets/METRtweet.png "Tweet from the official METR account that states: In new research, we find a kind of “Moore’s Law for AI agents”: the length of tasks that AIs can do is doubling about every 7 months.
 The length of tasks AIs can do is doubling about every 7 months.")

-Let’s throw some cold water on this headline.
-It’s misleading, sensational, and alarmist.
-The paper the tweet is based on is more conservative and also cognizant of the study's limitations.

-METR’s founder and CEO followed-up with a more measured tweet, but it has 1500x fewer views than the original.
+More measured tweet from METR’s founder and CEO.
+Notice the 1500x fewer views than the original.

 !["Persnickety title"](/assets/persnick.png "Tweet from Elizabeth Barnes, the founder and CEO of METR that reads: Persnickety title would be: "there's an exponential trend with doubling time between ~2 -12 months on automatically-scoreable, relatively clean + green-field software tasks from a few distributions".
 More detail on how we thought about external validity in paper and this thread")

-If you do read the paper you will have to wade through abstractions as well as references to another paper from the same group that describes [HCAST, Human Calibrated Autonomy Software Tasks][hcast].
-You may take issue with the methodologies or the research itself in either of these papers.
-I’ll leave those for someone else.

-I’m going to zero in on why this is not Moore's Law for AI Agents.

 ### Moore’s Law—Predictable from Observation.
 Predictive from Roadmap.

 > “The number of transistors in an integrated circuit doubles every two years.”
 - Gordon Moore

-Gordon Moore made this prediction that became known as [Moore’s Law in 1965 after observing two years of this growth][moores-law].
+Gordon Moore's infamous prediction was made [in 1965 after observing two years of this growth][moores-law].
 It ended up being predictive because it was based on four well-understood engineering challenges with clear paths for improvement.

 1. Miniaturizing transistors and wires, fitting more onto a chip.
 2. Improving the printing process for chips with four known ways to improve photolithography.